 |Title:||Head Men's Basketball Coach|

-Now in his 38th season as a head coach, Slocum ranks fifth among active Division I mentors in career wins.
+Now in his 42nd season as a head coach, Slocum, who ranks second in YSU history with 129 wins, is in the top 10 among active Division I mentors in career wins.
+He has mentored 12 players that have signed professional contracts, most recently Perry and Kamren Belin.

 Slocum, who was named YSU’s head coach on April 12, 2005, became just the 47th individual in NCAA history to win at least 600 games as a head coach.
 He reached his milestone victory on Feb.
 22, 2007, when the Penguins defeated Wright State.